 I look back now and I am so annoyed that it didn’t compute with me, that if you don’t use the muscles, they are just going to atrophy and wither away.

-But of course, these were the pre internet days and I was stuck in the middle of the countryside, so I am not going to beat myself up too much about it.
+But of course, these were the pre internet days and I was stuck in the middle of the countryside, so I am not going to beat myself up too much about that..

 I would just implore people with FA, to make that effort to keep some strength in their legs.
 KEEP THE DAY THAT YOU ARE RELIANT ON HOISTS AWAY, FOR AS LONG AS POSSIBLE!